 The engagement ring has evolved over generations.
 Some things changed dramatically but some things stayed the same, like the love of diamonds.
 While diamonds in and of themselves have changed quite a lot.
-Let us take you on a journey of fine jewelry through the ages using our collection of vintage engagement rings starting in the 1860s and ending in the 1960s.
+Let's take a journey through time through our collection.

-During this time period silver and gold were the most prevalent metals.
+During the Victorian period silver and gold were the most prevalent metals.
 Platinum has a very high melting point and technology wasn’t developed until the late 19th century to be able to easily work with it in jewelry.
 Hand engraved warm toned golds were very popular.
 Authentic antique engraved bands from this time period are coveted to this day.

 Natural pearls were prized in the 19th century.
 Note the pinkish luster of the pearls, patina under the mounting, and heavier more asymmetrical prongs all typical of the era.